WES Students Are Responsible, Respectful, and Safe!

 Monday ~ Music (bring your recorders and packets)

 Thursday ~ Library (have your library books)

 Keep collecting those box tops for education.
 By turning those in, it helps the school earn lots of great new things.
 I bet there will be some contests this year like there was last year.

 Please let your parents know that this year our open house will be on Monday, August 28th from 4:30 to 5:30pm.
 I wanted to be sure to give them enough notice about the date.
 This night is for you and your parents and I look forward to seeing you again and meeting your parents that evening.

 Enjoy your last few days of summer vacation and be sure to get some rest so that you are ready to be part of our great adventures that will happen in our Fourth Grade Learning Extravaganza.
 I look forward to seeing you at our open house and then again, bright and early on Wednesday, August 30th, for our first day of fourth grade together.
 We are sure to have a fabulous fourth grade year!

 Our Current Learning Goals:

-Language: Students will understand capitalization and punctuation.
+Language: Students will understand adjectives, adverbs, and prepositions.

-Math: Students will understand fractions.
+Math: Students will understand fractions and decimals.